OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

     }
     ```

-2. Create a method to get the index of the selected slide.
-The following is an example.
-Note about this code:
+2. The following code creates a method to get the index of the selected slide.
+About this code, note:

     - It uses the [Office.context.document.getSelectedDataAsync](/javascript/api/office/office.document#getSelectedDataAsync_coercionType__callback_) method of the Common JavaScript APIs.
     - The call to `getSelectedDataAsync` is embedded in a promise-returning function.
 For more information about why and how to do this, see [Wrap Common APIs in promise-returning functions](../develop/asynchronous-programming-in-office-add-ins.md#wrap-common-apis-in-promise-returning-functions).